tanaylab/li_et_al_cell_2018_melanoma_scrna/README.md

-**Note**: Metacell generation was sensitive to the initial random seed, so the exact metacell solution cannot be exactly reproduced. build\_metacells function is included for reference, to see how the metacells where produced.
+**Note**: Metacell generation was sensitive to the initial random seed, so the exact metacell solution cannot be exactly reproduced. build\_metacells function is included for reference, to see how the metacells were produced.
 In order to reproduce the exact figures as in the paper (e.g. supporting the manually selected metacell IDs for annotation), the metacell object used in the paper is supplied and used by the generate\_figs function.
 This function also does a cross-metacell